EGA-SUPREMO/Micro-CMS/README.md

 This was made with Bootstrap 4, PHP, Javascript, MySQL and Jquery.

-Here is the link of the blog: https://testtoshowskills.000webhostapp.com/
+Here is a link to a live version: https://testtoshowskills.000webhostapp.com/

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.